 “The IBM Q System One is a major step forward in the commercialisation of quantum computing…” and will be “critical in expanding quantum computing beyond the walls of the research lab.”

 Understandably, the company are very protective of their innovative product!
 Not only is it encased in a metal cylinder, it is currently on display at the 2019 CES Conference in glass casing half an inch thick.
 Protection levels, that in the past, have been met by the crown jewels and The Mona Lisa!

 Hardly surprising…tech this innovative needs protection worthy of the Masters and royalty!

 Have you ever lost the keys to your front door and wished there was a solution that didn’t require you to change the locks, enduring all the hassle and expense that goes with it?
 Well…good news!
 There is now a digital solution!

-The Las Vegas CES show is a hive of digital innovation.
+The Las Vegas 2019 CES Conference is a hive of digital innovation.
 Companies big and small use this as a platform to launch new and progressive technologies.
 We’ve already mentioned some of the ‘sharks’…Google’s numerous announcements, and IBM’s supercomputer to name but two!

-Also attending the conference are lesser known, KeyHero; a US company who have revealed they have partnered with a huge hardware store, Home Depot and can now scan and upload a precise image of any key to the cloud.
+Also attending the conference are lesser-known, KeyHero.
+The US company have revealed they have partnered with a huge hardware store, Home Depot.
+You can now scan and upload a precise image of any key to the cloud.